alix-8/G4-WAD_RWD-FinalProj/README.md

 # G4-WAD_RWD-FinalProj
-A PHP + SQLite web application for managing classroom key borrowing and returning.
-Allows student officers to log in, record borrowed keys, mark returns, and track key history.
+**CampusFind**
+A PHP + SQLite web application where students or staff can post items they lost or found inside campus.
+Users can submit details, update their posts, delete them, and mark items as claimed when they are returned to the owner.

 **Features**
 - User registration and login (with password hashing)
-- Dashboard displaying available and borrowed keys
+- Dashboard displaying lost and found items
-- Borrow and return key functions (CRUD operations)
+- Post, update, and delete items and details functions (CRUD operations)
-- Borrowing history and tracking logs
+- Lost and Found Items Feed
-- Basic form validation and data sanitization
+- Basic form validation and data sanitization (in log-in, log-out and posting items)
+- Mobile-First Design
 - Responsive design using HTML, CSS, and Bootstrap